luanaalvessoares/luanaalvessoares/README.md

 # About Me:
-Currently working and interning in the area of web development and focusing on specializing in this same area.
+Currently working with web development using languages and tools such as javascript, php and liquid.
 I use the platform to improve my studies and practical knowledge.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->